Sengolda/dotfiles/README.md

 ```bash
 sudo update-alternatives --config x-terminal-emulator
 ```
-Then select one that says has `kitty` in it, there can be multiple anyone is fine.
+Then select one that has `kitty` in it, there can be multiple anyone is fine.

 Then just set your wallpaper to the one in [wallpapers](wallpapers/vibrant-05.jpg)